 Please comment below if there are any methods I've missed, and if you're an attorney chime in and tell us your perspective on lawyer review websites.

 Chances are good that if you’re an attorney you’ve had one of the big 3 yellow page companies calling and showing up in your office trying to sell you some combination of a website, online advertising and phonebook advertising.
 Dex Media, Hibu and AT&T are in the hurt locker and their phonebook business is all but dead.
-(In fact, Dex Media recently emerged from their 3rd bankruptcy in the last 7 years in August, 2016 (*Updated May, 2017).
+(In fact, Dex Media recently emerged from another bankruptcy in the last 7 years in August, 2016 (*Updated May, 2017).
 IYP, (Internet Yellow Pages), is an industry with little growth - besides the dollars they migrate from clients ready to cancel their print ads… But that’s just robbing Peter to pay Paul.
 They need a growth mechanism and their only hope is online.

 In their heyday, lawyer advertising was around 20% of yellow page revenue.
 The only way you could find a lawyer pre-Internet was in the trusty phonebook.
 Then around 2005, businesses started getting up and walking away from phonebook advertising, but the yellow page industry was ill-equipped to replace the print revenue with online dollars.